 Originally formed in 1980, we are dedicated to providing the time necessary to help our clients, in analyzing, understanding, their marine risk's and exposures individually.
 Our capabilities enable us to handle any risk, despite size or complexity, while retaining that personal touch that is so essential to the insurance industry.

 The principal operation of Longshoreman Insurance is to offer "solutions" combined with service.
-By matching professionals with professionals, we ensure long-term commitments and solutions with stable and responsive markets.
+By working with a team of professionals, we ensure long-term commitments and solutions with stable and responsive markets.

 Corporate Offices: Old National Insurance; 806 Hwy 78 West;